hungptit/fastgrep/README.md

 * ag is the slowest command.
 * grep and ucg performance is very similar.
 * ripgrep performance is about 3x faster than ag and about 50% faster than both grep and ucg.
-* fgrep is the fastest command, however, it is only about 4% faster than ripgrep.
+* fast-grep is the fastest command, however, it is only about 4% faster than ripgrep.

 ``` shell
 ./all_tests -g mark_twain